Ao28th28thedev/Website-Tester/README.md

 # Update on real multiplayer mode for pde1500

-It's coming soon, but ask someone else for help for now, daboss7173 if on something like winter break?
-NEVER MIND HE IS EVIL AND A TRAITOR TO TON!
+It's coming soon.

+FIRE PRODIGY IS A BITCH FOR BANNING TON!